Corpus Christi College, Cambridge: Edwardian period

 Colonel Robert Caldwell was made Master in 1906 and was the first ever layman to be appointed to the post.
 He changed the policy of the college with regard to admittance of fellows and undergraduates, encouraging men from other colleges and outside Cambridge to become fellows.
 The college was no longer chiefly training men for the clergy.
-Student numbers increased significantly and a new undergraduate Library named after one of the Burgesses for the University, Geoffrey Butler was completed.
+Student numbers increased significantly and a new undergraduate Library named after one of the Burgesses for the university, Geoffrey Butler was completed.
 The college also began construction of its sports grounds in west Cambridge in 1939.

 Second World War

 During the Second World War, the Master of the College was Sir Will Spens, who was also Regional Commissioner of Civil Defence for the Eastern Region: had Hitler invaded, he would have been in charge of running Eastern England.
 The college housed various government departments whilst the then Master was also the Regional Commissioner.
 Corpus would have hosted the organisation which may have been required to act as an autonomous government authority if central government was incapacitated.
 This has led to a persistent rumour of a network of tunnels under the college excavated for this purpose.
 While there are extensive wine cellars, there is no evidence of such tunnels.
 During the war there were fewer undergraduates in residence, but the space was taken up by cadets and officers of the armed services taking short courses.
 Due to the increase in student numbers in the 1930s, Corpus is one of the few British institutions to have lost more members in the Second World War than in the First.
 Their names are inscribed in the Chapel.

 Corpus owns The Eagle Pub, which is managed by Greene King.
 Watson and Crick are said to have refreshed themselves in this pub while studying the structure of DNA in the nearby Cavendish Laboratory.
 Upon making the discovery in 1952, they are said to have walked into the pub and declared, "We have found the secret of life".
 A blue plaque on the front of the pub commemorates the event.
-The Eagle is also well known as a haunt for RAF officers in World War Two; renovations revealed hundreds of signatures, drawings and messages written, or even burnt, onto the walls and ceilings.
+The Eagle is also well known as a haunt for RAF officers in the Second World War; renovations revealed hundreds of signatures, drawings and messages written, or even burnt, onto the walls and ceilings.